 Extensive analysis of the labor market comes to a clear conclusion: Supply-side considerations explain only some of the rise in unemployment.
 Most of that rise is explained by a lack of labor demand.
 Let's look at this more closely.
-Prior to the recession, a typical estimate of the natural rate of unemployment was between 43⁄4 and 5 percent.
+Prior to the recession, a typical estimate of the natural rate of unemployment was between 43⁄4 and 5% (see Williams 2013).
 The empirical evidence suggests that the recession and policy responses to it, such as extended unemployment insurance benefits, contributed to dislocations in the labor market.
-These have pushed the natural rate above its pre-recession level by about 1 percentage point.
-Consistent with these findings, my estimate of the current natural rate of unemployment is about 6 percent, roughly 2 percentage points below the current unemployment rate.
-This 6 percent figure is consistent with many other estimates, including the most recent median estimate of the Survey of Professional Forecasters.
+These have pushed the natural rate above its pre-recession level by about 1 percentage point (see Congressional Budget Office 2013 and Daly et al. 2012b).
+Consistent with these findings, my estimate of the current natural rate of unemployment is about 6%, roughly 2 percentage points below the current unemployment rate.
+This 6% figure is consistent with many other estimates, including the most recent median estimate of the Survey of Professional Forecasters (Federal Reserve Bank of Philadelphia 2012).

 Fortunately, many of the influences that have elevated the natural rate of unemployment since the crisis and recession should fade over time.
 In fact, this process is already under way.
 The extended unemployment insurance programs have been scaled back and are affecting fewer and fewer people.
 Eventually these programs will be phased out.
-In addition, measures of mismatch between workers and available jobs are receding.
-And, at least so far, we are not
+In addition, measures of mismatch between workers and available jobs are receding (Lazear and Spletzer 2012 and Şahin et al. 2012).
+And, at least so far, we are not seeing permanent scarring effects of long-term unemployment (Valletta 2013).
+I expect that, in coming years, the natural rate will return to a more historically typical level of about $5\frac{1}{2}$ %.